A Complete Guide to RV Living

 Advantages

-- Detachable from tow vehicle
+- Detachable from the tow vehicle

 - Excellent for full-time living